 All export permits, trophy documentation for packing of trophies and freight are arranged by us with our Taxidermsit, with a 100% success rate over very many years.
 All your trophies will get home in one piece with no hassles.

 Wake before sunrise.

-In the Lodge : Coffee, Tea, Toast, Cereal, Yoghurt, Cheese, Fruit, Snacks for breakfast, which is self serve, and a packed brunch / lunch goes out in the truck with hunters each day so you could stay out hunting if you elected to or needed to do so.
+In the Lodge : Coffee, Tea, Toast, Eggs, Bacon, Cereal, Yoghurt, Cheese, Fruit, Snacks for breakfast, which is self serve and you may cook what suits you in our lodge kitchen for breakfast.
+A packed brunch / lunch goes out in the truck with hunters each day so you could stay out hunting if you elected to or needed to do so.
 Hunters mostly go out hunting just before sunrise.